 - 1. Successful completion of a minimum of 45 semester hours of credit; - 2.
 GPA of 2.5 on a 4.0 scale; - 3.
-Successful completion of Praxis I (PPST) Tests; - 4.
+Successful completion of basic skills test; - 4.
 Successful completion of General, Multicultural, and Special Education Clinical Experiences; - 5.
 Successful completion of Portfolio I and II; - 6.
 Confidential background verification form with criminal background check - 7.
 Submission of completed UDS Application Form;